Are homosexual animals a real thing? Across decades of research, the answer is a resounding … YES.

 Evidence of the Existence of Homosexual Animals

-Konrad Lorenz studied the behavior of a wide range of animal species—from primates to parasites—in 1995.
+Konrad Lorenz studied the behavior of a wide range of animal species—from primates to parasites— until he died in 1989.
 During his research, he reliably recorded 450 of these species as exhibiting homosexual activity, including mating behaviors, emotional bonds, partnership, and courtship.
 Some same-sex individuals even engaged in child-rearing behavior together.

 In a fascinating book titled Homosexual Behaviour in Animals by Paul L. Vasey, et al. (2006), the authors note that “animals that routinely engage in homosexual behavior include birds, dolphin, deer, bison and cats, as well as monkeys and apes, such as macaques, gorillas and bonobos.”